-Our two-coat system of Dura-seal Ceramic G4 Premium Paint Protection Coating forms a tough, resistant layer over your paintwork and trims of your car.
+Our system of Dura-seal Ceramic G4 Premium Paint Protection Coating forms a durable, resistant layer over the paintwork of your car.

 From new, your vehicles' paintwork and trim have no ceramic protective coatings applied.
 Some people regularly wax their cars to provide a temporary coating, but this wears off (within months) leaving the the car unprotected again.
 Regular waxing is also time-consuming and there are many products, some of which offer limited protection at best.

-Once applied the two-coat system of Dura-seal Ceramic G4 Premium Paint Protection resist the build-up of harmful contaminants, gives your paintwork a hydrophobic (water-repelling) effect, which makes the car easier to keep clean and it provides a deep shine without the use of wax or traditional polishes.
+Once applied the system of Dura-seal Ceramic G4 Premium Paint Protection will resist the build-up of harmful contaminants, gives your paintwork a hydrophobic (water-repelling) effect, which makes the car easier to keep clean and it provides a deep shine without the use of wax or traditional polishes.

 Our Dura-Seal Ceramic G4 Premium Paint Protection Coating system comes with:

 See below video